Hike Southwest New Mexico Near Gila Forest and Silver City

-- Walking/hiking sticks, even those you make yourself, are very handy for shorter and longer hiking ventures.
+- Walking/hiking sticks, even those you make yourself, are very handy for shorter and longer hikes.

-- A cell phone.
-While cell service is not always available in every area, it certainly helps when available and you need hiking assistance.
+- Bring your cell phone.
+While cell service is not always available in every area, it certainly helps when available and you need assistance.

 Double E Ranch Trail at New Mexico Cabin Rentals offers gentle scenic wanderings through our private riparian area.
-A more challenging hiking trail along Double E Ranch Trail, one of the few adjacent access points taking you to hundreds of miles of public land, including the Gila Wilderness area and Gila National Forest is also available.
+A more challenging hiking trail along Double E Ranch Trail, one of the few adjacent access points to miles of public lands, including the Gila Wilderness area and Gila National Forest is also available.
 This access is shared with our guests at New Mexico Cabin Rentals.
-Follow the signs, just a short walk from your cabin or guesthouse you'll find the Double E Ranch Trailhead, taking you to the top of the ridge and the edge of "forever", with expansive views in every direction.
-Imagine...standing before you is over 3,000,000 acres of mostly untouched, wild, pristine public lands!!
+Just a short walk from your cabin, follow the signs directing you to the Double E Ranch Trailhead, taking you to the top of the ridge and the edge of "forever", with expansive views in every direction.
+Imagine, standing before you is over 3,000,000 acres of mostly untouched, wild, pristine public lands!!
 There are also unlimited, endless hiking trails for all levels of hikers in and around Silver City, most - just a short drive from your cabin.

 The Catwalk - Just 5 miles north of Glenwood, NM you'll find a very unique, beautiful and easily accessed hiking trail.
 Beginning with the discovery of gold and silver in the rugged Mogollon Mountains around 1893, the Catwalk was born and is located above Whitewater Canyon.
 The small town of Graham (also known as Whitewater) grew around a mill, located on the west hillside near the present day of parking area, only lasting about 10 years.
 In the mid-1930's the Civilian Conservation Corps built the Catwalk, a bridge system that was washed away after the Whitewater-Baldy Fire.
 It was rebuilt again and is now open for approximately .5 miles from the parking lot.
 This is a very accessible area and easily hiked by all ages.